rtennety/Voxel4D-Core/README.md

 ```
 <img src="./viz_pred.png" width="100%"/>

 There is still room for improvement.
 Camera-only 4D occupancy forecasting remains challenging, especially for predicting over longer time intervals with many moving objects.
-We envision this benchmark as a valuable evaluation tool, and our VoxelNet can serve as a foundational codebase for future research on 4D occupancy forecasting.
+I envision this benchmark as a valuable evaluation tool, and my VoxelNet can serve as a foundational codebase for future research on 4D occupancy forecasting.